What are the Benefits of LED Lights?

 LED lights apply to a range of technologies other than just a bulb.
 They're instrumental in displays for technology and sensory input--your television remote control wouldn't work without 'em!
 They're all the rage now for cities as well--commercial outdoor solar lights use LED fixtures because of the light's efficiency, color reproduction, and no toxic materials.
 It's all because of the technology behind the LED.

-A problem with competing light technologies is the level of toxic materials used in construction of the light.
+A problem with competing light technologies is the level of toxic materials used in the construction of the light.
 Mercury, sodium, lead--all these toxic materials and more need proper recycling to keep them from harming the environment.
 Nobody wants mercury leaking out of a broken light fixture.
 But the good news is LED lights aren't manufactured with toxic elements!
 Greenshine's lights are all Restriction of Hazardous Substances (RoHS) compliant.
+That's just another benefit of LED lights—better health!

 In conclusion, LED lights are:

 The benefits of LED lights outweigh the drawbacks (and beat out the competition).
 That's why Greenshine New Energy is proud to use Cree LED lights--only the best--in our light fixtures for solar outdoor lights.
+We call them modern marvels of lighting technology, little wonders of light that save customers energy.
 If you're in need of a public lighting system that uses solar power to fuel its LED lights, contact us.
 We'd love to hear from you.

 LATEST NEWS & ARTICLES